klis87/redux-requests/docusaurus/docs/guides/usage-with-react.md

 ### `useQuery`

-`useQuery` is a hook which uses `useSelector` from `react-redux` together with `getQuerySelector` from `redux-requests`.
+`useQuery` is a hook which uses `useSelector` from `react-redux` together with `getQuerySelector` from `redux-requests/core`.
 It accepts the same arguments as `getQuerySelector`.
 You could easily use `useSelector` directly, but `useQuery` is slightly less verbose.
 So, without `useQuery`:
 ```js
 import React from 'react';